NeatNit/new_softlamps/README.md

 This hook is optional.

 The HeavyLight rendering is beginning, perform any preperations necessary - e.g. turn off any visuals that are intended for gameplay only.

+Return `false, reason` to cancel the operation, where `reason` is a string explaining why (shown to the user).

 Argument: *info* - Table of:
 - \["stack"] - array of active modules, in order from outermost to innermost